cwi-dis/objective-metrics-grand-challenge/README.md

 # 2023 Grand Challenge on Objective Quality Metrics for Volumetric Contents

-This repository contains the files for building the container for the Objective Quality Metrics Grand Challenge.
+This repository contains the files for building and running the container for the Objective Quality Metrics Grand Challenge.

 ## Building the container